 - resource extraction.

-The new Journal will provide a unique opportunity to reach both traditional law review audiences and the subscriber base of ELR® News & Analysis.
-Because the Journal will be distributed both to ELR subscribers and to law schools, libraries, and government agencies, it will provide a unique opportunity to engage both scholars and practitioners in examining the law and public policies related to sustainable energy production and use in the coming decades.
+The Journal provides a unique opportunity to reach both traditional law review audiences and the subscriber base of ELR®.
+Because JEEL is distributed both to ELR subscribers and to law schools, libraries, and government agencies, it provides a unique opportunity to engage both scholars and practitioners in examining the law and public policies related to sustainable energy production and use in the coming decades.